-Kate Middleton ‘Banned’ Words, New Kate Assistant Must Watch Her Tongue
+Kate Middleton ‘Banned’ Words: Kate’s New Assistant Must Watch Her Tongue

 — Elizabeth Adams (@lily_adams14) January 28, 2017

-It’s certainly got to be tough for the American Markle to figure out some of the completely different meanings that words have in England, let alone to also account for the differences between how words are used by everyday people and how they are used by Prince Harry’s circle.
+It’s certainly got to be tough for the Markle to figure out some of the completely different meanings that words have in England, let alone to also account for the differences between how words are used by everyday people and how they are used by Prince Harry’s circle.

 Kate Fox, the author of Watching the English: The Hidden Rules of English Behaviour, is a social anthropologist who knows the ins and outs of the vocabulary that Middleton’s assistant and Markle will both have to have on the tip of their tongues.